Simblissity home > G.E.T.

 Whitewater Creek

 Whether thru-hiking eastbound in spring or westbound in autumn, you will encounter creeks and rivers that require fording.
 Most creeks are shallow enough that you can slosh confidently across as dictated by the trail or terrain, with wet feet and perhaps slippery rocks your only concern.
 Other creeks and rivers may be running high enough that you'll need to wade, or fast enough to warrant your full attention and a good fording technique.
-In springs of average to high runoff, a few drainages may prove unfordable, requiring a detour.
+In spring seasons of average to high runoff, or following recent heavy monsoon-type rain such as in late summer or early autumn, a few drainages may prove unmanageable, necessitating a detour.

-Predicting generally which creeks and rivers may be higher is easier than trying to determine in advance which ones will or won't actually be fordable.
+Predicting generally which creeks and rivers may be more or less challenging is easier than trying to determine in advance which ones will or won't actually be fordable.
 Drainage flow can vary considerably from day to day, and even between night and day due to variances in snowpack melt rates.
 And a creek that might pose less trouble for an experienced forder with long legs could prove unfordable for someone else.
 For these reasons, only a firsthand scouting of a drainage will reveal its true nature.
-Don't adjust your itinerary solely on preconceptions about this or that creek, wait until you get there before deciding whether you can safely cross it or should find another way.
+Don't adjust your itinerary solely on preconceptions about this or that creek; rather, wait until you get there before deciding whether you can safely cross it or should find another way.

-The following chart indicates which creeks and rivers may be running high and/or fast enough to warrant consideration.
+The following chart indicates which of the creeks and rivers confronted by the main route of the G.E.T. may occasionally be running high and/or fast enough to warrant consideration.
+The bypass options presented correspond with "alternate route" descriptions in the online guidebook for each segment.

 Drainage